alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

    directory of your choosing.
 2. Download this repository (green button in the top right of the repostory view → “Download ZIP”) and extract it to a directory of your choosing.
+   Alternatively, clone the git repository.
 3. Launch LiveSplit and do the following:
    - Right click, Open Splits, select `[name of the race].lss`.
    - Right click, Open Layout, select `[name of the race].lsl`.
    - Right click, Edit Layout, Layout Settings, then in “Scriptable Auto Splitter”, set `[name of the race].asl` as the script path.
+4. Right click, Save Layout As…, save to wherever.
+This means your changes in the layout (e.g. changing colours) and associating the auto splitter will not be lost on updates.
+5. Right click, Save Splits As…, save to wherever.
+This ensures that your personal times will not be lost on updates.

 ## Races